The product

 Policy-as-code, in practice

 The policy lives in your repository.
 The review goes through your pull-request process.
 The deployment ships through your release pipeline.
-The substrate runs the policy against the agent's proposed action and records the decision it makes.
+The runtime that applies the policy to the agent's proposed action is in active development; the substrate records the decision that was made, attributable to the policy version that applied.

 The team responsible for the policy reads the policy.
 The auditor reads the policy.
-The substrate enforces it.
-The agent does not negotiate with it.
+The substrate records what the agent did against it, including any refusal, so no action passes without becoming part of the record.

 The audit chain, in practice

-When an agent acts, the substrate records the action and attributes it: the agent, the time, the data it saw, the policy that authorized it, and the parent action that produced it.
+When an agent acts, the substrate records the action and attributes it: the agent, the time, the data it saw, and the parent action that produced it.
 The record is hashed into the chain.
 The chain ships to retention.

 When the auditor arrives, the auditor runs the verifier.
 The verifier walks the chain.
 The chain either verifies or it does not.
 This is how someone asks to see the trace and gets an answer.